micheles/micheles.github.io/_posts/2015-06-15-using-the-datastore.md

 strings, and arrays, which can be stored efficiently.
 You can learn the concepts about HDF5 files [here](http://docs.h5py.org/en/latest/).
-The DataStore is a thin wrapper over a `h5py.File` object.
+The DataStore is a wrapper over a `h5py.File` object.
 You can use it as follows:

 ```python